-- 1. Pre-class Preparation: Before class, students read the assigned textbook sections, journal article, listen to the podcast, and watch a video lecture. - 2.
+- 1. Pre-class Preparation: Before class, students read the assigned textbook sections, journal article, listen to the podcast, or watch videos. - 2.
 Pre-class Textbook Reading Quizzes: Online reading quizzes based on textbook readings are taken individually prior to class through Moodle.
 Answers to the questions won't be revealed until the quiz closes.
 No make-ups are allowed on quizzes.
 I drop your lowest individual quiz score at the end of the course. - 3.
-Pre-class Podcast/Journal Article Quizzes: From time to time, students are asked to read the peer-reviewed journal articles/working papers or listen to a research podcast.
+Pre-class Podcast/Journal Article Quizzes: From time to time, students are asked to read peer-reviewed journal articles/working papers or listen to a research podcast.
 Before class, students take an online reading quiz on Moodle.
 Answers to the questions won't be revealed until the quiz closes.
 No make-ups are allowed on quizzes.
 I drop your lowest individual quiz score at the end of the course.
 There will never be both textbook and journal article/podcast quizzes due on the same date. - 4.
-Podcast Activities: Research podcast will be assigned prior to class.
-During class, an activity will be completed based on the podcast. - 5.
-Guest Speaker's Presentation Participation and Behavior: During guest speaker's presentations, students are expected to pay attention and to ask questions after the presentations.
+Participation: Students will be assessed for their participation during: - Discussions based on the research podcast - Guest speaker's presentations.
+Students are expected to pay attention and to ask questions after the presentations.
 This grade is based on both items.
-Students are expected to ask questions after each presentation that demonstrate their preparation by reading the article and by paying careful attention during the presentation.
+Students are expected to ask questions after each presentation that demonstrate their preparation by reading the article and paying careful attention during the presentation.
 Failure to attend a presentation without a valid excuse results in a 2-percentage point reduction in this grade.
-A student who is not paying attention (including usage of any technology) or who is disrespectful during a presentation will be penalized with a 1-percentage point reduction for this grade. - 6.
-In-Class Activities (Labs): Students are given in-class activities (labs), which provide hands-on R and RMarkdown programming experience using environmental data.
-Most class times are allocated to these activities.
-Students submit a knitted RMarkdown file at the end of each activity.
-These activities are started during class but may be finished at home depending on the progress made.
-There are no makeup in-class activities. - 7.
-Midterm Projects: Each student receives unique data and is asked to apply econometric techniques to analyze the data and to answer questions.
-Detailed instructions about the assignment are provided later. - 8.
-Research Project: After the midterm, students start developing a research project.
-Students identify environmental data and a research question for their projects that must be approved by me.
-After the approval, students inspect, clean, and summarize the data through summary statistics and visual representations.
-Lastly, students propose a methodology to analyze the data, run regression models, and write a research report.
-Detailed instructions about the assignment will be provided.
-For the final project, students will be asked to give very short presentations during the final exam period.
+A student who is not paying attention (including usage of any technology) or who is disrespectful during a presentation will be penalized with a 1-percentage point reduction for this grade.